-I’ll probably have some thoughts on this in the morning.
+It’s pretty likely I’ll have some thoughts on the debate in the morning.
 In the meantime, the floor is yours.